-The portable electric poultry netting I’ve been using in my backyard with my Polish hens has been generating quite a buzz, so I thought I’d share a little more info about it.
+The portable electric poultry netting I used in my backyard with my Polish hens (and now for my beehives) has been generating quite a buzz, so I thought I’d share a little more info about it.
 There are times in every flock when chickens should be separated from other flock members for for their safety such as after an injury, to prevent continued conflict, for breeding purposes, etc. Predator-proofing a flock in the yard, keeping chickens out of the garden or road, and providing fresh pasture to a flock are also terrific uses of electric poultry netting.
 I’m using my fence to keep my bantam Polish girls separated from the rest of my flock to avoid feather picking and injuries to their crests, which is a very common challenge with vision-impaired crested breeds.
 After hatching Mrs. Howell, Ginger and Maryann last autumn, I decided I’d try to house them separately.
 We converted our old playhouse into a coop and got an electric PoultryNet fencing system from Premier 1 Supplies.

 We setup 100 feet of fencing behind the playhouse for the girls to free-range while we converted it into a coop.
 If you’re considering poultry fencing- electric or not- I recommend speaking with the merchant to discuss the options available and which will best meet your needs.
 We got 200 feet of netting, which turns out to be much more than we need for the Polish girls, but we use the other section not charged to give our Yorkie, Milo, some off-leash space to run in the side yard.